Local (municipal) and regional elections

 How do I vote before election day?

-Voting by post begins 6 weeks before the election on Tuesday, 5 October 2021, and ends the last Friday before the election on 12 November 2021 at 16:00.
+Voting by post begins 6 weeks before the election, and ends the last Friday before the election.

 Remember to bring a valid ID.
 Voting in advance in Denmark is referred to as "at brevstemme".

-Advance voting can also take place at any Danish diplomatic representation abroad (embassies and consulates) from three months prior to election day, and from three weeks prior to election day also in hospitals for hospitalised voters, at care homes and sheltered housing etc., in prisons etc. for detainees, and at home upon application for voters who on account of illness or disability are unable to turn up at a polling station on election day.
+Advance voting can also take place at any Danish diplomatic representation abroad (embassies and consulates) from three months before election day, and from three weeks before election day also in hospitals for hospitalised voters, at care homes and sheltered housing, etc., in prisons, etc. for detainees, and at home upon application for voters who on account of illness or disability are unable to turn up at a polling station on election day.

 If you have voted in advance, you cannot vote on election day.